 The Borough plans and conducts a reconstruction streets program every other year.
-The next scheduled project is the repaying of Lilac Lane during 2021.
-This project includes an Aqua water main replacement at the same time.
+The next scheduled project is the storm water pipe replacement and paving of Jasen Drive, Jana Circle and Renee Circle during 2022.
+Also during 2022 working with Aqua during Aqua's water main replacement project Chestnut Street, Church Street, Maple Avenue and Wisler Avenue will be repaved.